yutsuboo/.github/profile/README.md

 We are currently thinking of a capturing story.

 ## Stay Updated
-Thank you for your interest in our Medieval Pixel Art Game project.
+Thank you for your interest in our Art Game project.
 We look forward to sharing more updates with you soon!